Brewing Up the Best

 When it comes to choosing a beer at either of these breweries, it really depends on which of your taste buds you are looking to appease, as both have a wide selection to choose from.
 Each of their beers is a stand out selection in their respective categories.
 When it comes to food, I’ve never been disappointed at either of breweries, so I tend to enjoy switching my order up.
 However, I would recommend giving the Bavarian Pretzel or house burger a go at Wasatch.
 At Squatters, try their killer street tacos.
 These are a great go-to for anyone, as they have beef, fish, and veggies options.
 Both breweries have a location in Park City and Salt Lake City, and Squatters has a location at Salt Lake City International Airport.

-It is hard to pare down Northern Utah’s best breweries to just a few.
+It is hard to pare down Northern Utah’s best breweries to just a few, especially with great new operations opening up regularly.
 If you want to check out multiple breweries, Salt Lake City is a great place to do that, with several to choose from in close proximity to one another.
 Along with some of those listed above, I recommend checking out:

 - Red Rock Brewing Company